brimdata/zed/zng/docs/zson.md

 such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

-The format of a _point string_ is the subset of strings defined by the JSON specification for a number that include the character `.` (thereby explicitly differentiating from integers) or one of the strings:
+The format of floating point values is a _non-integer string_ conforming to any floating point representation that cannot be interpreted as an integer, e.g., `1.` or `1.0` instead of `1` or `1e3` instead of `1000`.
+Unlike JSON, a floating point number can also be one of:
-`+Inf`, `-Inf`, or `Nan`.
+`Inf`, `+Inf`, `-Inf`, or `Nan`.

+A string may be backtick-quoted with the backtick character `` ` ``.
+None of the text between backticks is escaped, but by default, any newlines followed by whitespace are converted to a single newline and the first newline of the string is deleted.
+To avoid this automatic deletion and preserve indentation, the backtick-quoted string can be preceded with `=>`.

 Of the 23 primitive types, ten of them represent _implied-type_ values:
 `int64`, `time`, `float64`, `bool`, `bytes`, `string`, `ip`, `net`, `type`, and `null`.